CMSC 477: Robotics Perception and Planning

 Lab Hours

-The class will be held in IRB 2207 every Tuesday and Thursday from 2:00pm - 2:50pm.
-Although the lab sessions will be at EAF 3119.
+The class will be held in CSIC 3117 every Tuesday and Thursday from 2:00pm - 2:50pm.
+The lab sessions will be at EAF 3119.

 Lab Sessions: